 Other museum teachers, such as storytellers, may be self-employed people who contract with a museum to provide special programs a few times a year.
 Many teachers are volunteers or part-time workers.

 Education specialists are experts in a particular field, which may be education itself or an area in which the museum has large holdings, such as Asian textiles, North American fossils, or pre-Columbian pottery.
 Education specialists divide their time between planning programs and direct teaching.
 They may supervise other teachers, conduct field trips, or teach classes in local schools as part of joint programs of study between museums and schools.

-Educational resource coordinators are responsible for the collection of education materials used in the educational programs.
+Educational resource coordinators collect the education materials that are used in the educational programs.
 These may include slides, posters, videos, books, or materials for special projects.
-Educational resource coordinators prepare, buy, catalog, and maintain all of the materials used by the education department.
+Educational resource coordinators prepare, purchase, catalog, and maintain all of the materials used by the education department.
 They sometimes have a lending library of films, videos, DVDs, books, or slides that people may borrow.
 Resource coordinators keep track of the circulation of materials.
 They may also lead tours or workshops for schoolteachers or administrators to teach them about the collection of the museum or zoo and to keep them apprised of new materials that could be used in their own classrooms.